 Why become a physical therapist assistant?

 There’s a lot to like about the role of a physical therapist assistant.
-According to the U.S. News & World Report job rankings, it is considered the fourth-best healthcare support job.
+According to the U.S. News & World Report job rankings, it is considered a top healthcare support job.
 It’s no surprise people enjoy the work—PTAs help patients holistically, using exercise, movement and an intricate understanding of the human body to help reduce pain and gain mobility.
 But beyond the helping nature of the work, there are two significant economic factors that make a physical therapist assistant career worth pursuing.

 Physical therapist assistant job outlook